 Customer Support Follow-Ups

-After resolving a support request, some companies opt to conduct follow-up client service calls to assess customer satisfaction.
-These calls might include surveys or check-ins to see if your issue has been resolved.
+After successfully resolving a support request, some companies opt to conduct client service follow-up calls to assess customer satisfaction.
+These calls could involve providing feedback via surveys and/or verifying the resolution of your issue.

 Is Client Services a Legitimate Call or a Scam?